awsdocs/amazon-s3-userguide/doc_source/getting-started-next-steps.md

 ## Understand common use cases<a name="s3-use-cases"></a>

 You can use Amazon S3 to support your specific use case\.
 The [AWS Solutions Library](http://aws.amazon.com/solutions/) and [AWS Blog](http://aws.amazon.com/blogs/) provide use\-case specific information and tutorials\.
 The following are some common use cases for Amazon S3:
-+ **Static website hosting** – Configure your Amazon S3 bucket to host a static website\.
-For more information, see [Hosting a static website using Amazon S3](WebsiteHosting.md)\.
 + **Backup and storage** – Use Amazon S3 storage management features to manage costs, meet regulatory requirements, reduce latency, and save multiple distinct copies of your data for compliance requirements\.
 + **Application hosting** – Deploy, install, and manage web applications that are reliable, highly scalable, and low\-cost\.
+For example, you can configure your Amazon S3 bucket to host a static website\.
+For more information, see [Hosting a static website using Amazon S3](WebsiteHosting.md)\.
 + **Media hosting** – Build a highly available infrastructure that hosts video, photo, or music uploads and downloads\.
 + **Software delivery** – Host your software applications for customers to download\.